Amansingh01-ui/Amansingh01-ui/README.md

 - Skilled in end-to-end AI product development – from data engineering to fine-tuned model deployment.
 - Passionate about helping enterprises, startups, and entrepreneurs leverage AI for scale, strategy, and success.

-Always exploring how Gen AI and autonomous agents can transform industries and redefine the future of work.
+Always exploring how AI can transform industries and redefine the future of work.

 ## 🌐 Socials: